 Here's The Latest in Health Care:

 Each Friday, Signor Goat reports the latest from the week in health care.
 Check back next Friday for your dose of our little medical corner of health care news.
-Brought to you by pMD, innovators in charge capture software.
+Brought to you by pMD, innovators in charge capture, secure messaging, clinical communication, and care navigation software.